Media Partner Terms and Conditions

-7.7 All payments due to Media Partner under this Agreement will be in U.S. Dollars unless agreed otherwise and exclusive of any applicable taxes, including or any other national, state or local tax expressly VAT taxes.
-Media Partner will be responsible for all Taxes and any related interest and penalties resulting from any payment made hereunder, other than any taxes based on Company’s net income.
+7.7 All payments due to Media Partner under this Agreement will be in U.S. Dollars unless agreed otherwise and exclusive of any applicable payment transfer fees and taxes, including any national, state or local taxes, other than any taxes based on Company’s net income. .
+Media Partner will be responsible for any related interest and penalties resulting from any payment made hereunder.

 8.3 Media Partner shall only use Company’s trade names, trademarks, service marks, logos or other distinctive brand features as set out in this Agreement.

-9.1 This Agreement shall become effective as of the date that Company approves Media Partner’s application to the Platform, as specified in the Agreement, and shall remain effective until terminated pursuant to this section and as further provided in the accompanying Insertion Order.
+9.1 This Agreement shall become effective as of the date that Company approves Media Partner’s application to the Platform, as specified in the Agreement, and shall remain effective until terminated pursuant to this section.

 9.2 Either Party may terminate this Agreement without any liability to the other party by providing written notice to the other Party.